Anchorm/SoulAnchor/txt/judeans.md

 Often it can be seen in people's statements that they make no distinction between ancient Israelites and later Judeans and modern Jews.
 They keep talking about "Gods chosen people, the Jewish people", by which they mean both the modern Jews and even every descendant of Jacob.
 For them Jew has become a synonym for Israel and the assumption is that those who are called Israel in our time are very similar to those that were called Israel in the past.

 An illustration of this way of thinking can be seen in Charles Buck theological dictionary under his definition of the word Jew.
 He writes: "Jews, a name derived from the patriarch Judah, and given to the descendants of Abraham by his eldest son Isaac."
 Such an opening immediately jumps from Abraham-Isaac to Judah (and even the modern Jews by using this word in this context) while ignoring the whole nation of Israel.
 By doing so he puts the reader in a wrong frame of mind.
 It now looks as if not all of the descendants of Jacob/Israel are Gods chosen covenant people.
 Instead the conclusion must be: it's mostly or only about the Jews.
 Since only they are usually identified as descendants of Jacob.
-"We shall here present the reader with as comprehesive a view of this singular people as we can.
+"We shall here present the reader with as comprehensive a view of this singular people as we can.
 1. Jews history of the - The Almighty promised Abraham that he would render his seed extremely numerous ..."

 Charles Buck goes on to write many things about 'the history of the Jews'.
 His comments on the Israelites are very meager, a few sentences in which he again reduces Israel to the Jews and redirects the reader to the history of the Jews...

 The Bible story of Gods election of a people to form a special relationship with that nation is not about the history of 'the Jews' or Judeans.
 But it should read the history of Israel, the descendants of Abraham-Isaac-Jacob.
 The promise was for all the descendants of Israel.
 Not for one tribe only, and not for converts to Judaism/Talmudism that are not necessarily a descendant of Israel and have nothing to do with this lineage.
 E.g. those who converted in Babylon because they feared the Judeans <a href="bible:Esther 8:17">Esther 8:17</a>.
 We could say something good about converting to the true religion of the God of Israel if that is indeed the case and done out of free will.
 But converting to Judaism has come to mean that one agrees with and comes under the influence of the doctrines of men which are not only useless but also offending to God <a href="bible:Mar 7:1-13">Mar 7:1-13</a>.
 The oral traditions that were added to the original law make that law powerless as we can learn from Jesus words.
-The result of this deviation from the original commandmnents has made the later religion similar in value to all other religions that deny Jesus Christ as God and Saviour.
+The result of this deviation from the original commandments has made the later religion similar in value to all other religions that deny Jesus Christ as God and Savior.
 They are contrary to the exclusive nature of the revelation of Jesus Christ since there is no other way to the Father but through the Son.
 <a href="bible:Joh 14:6-15">Joh 14:6-15</a>
 <a href="bible:Joh 5:22-27">Joh 5:22-27</a>